MLphile/gesture_based_youtube_control/README.md

 * save the video link for watching later;
 * additionally, if user is sleeping or has left, automatically pause the video.

-I will post very soon pictures of the corresponding gestures and a short demo video :)
+I'm a bit busy now completing the project, but a more detailed documentation is coming very soon with pictures of the corresponding gestures and a short demo video :)!